Cool Parts Show 5 Years

 Markforged’s FX10 industrial 3D printer is designed with flexibility in mind, with the printer’s modular systems engineered to be expanded and upgraded with additional capabilities.
 For example, the FX10 has been designed to incorporate a printhead integrated vision module to capture detailed part images and data to further ensure part quality and optimize printer performance.

-The 5th Generation continuous fiber reinforcement (CFR) print system delivers high print quality in a heated print chamber that enables print speeds that are nearly twice as fast and print sizes that are up to twice as large as previous Markforged industrial series printers, enabling the replacement of metal parts with advanced composites.
+The fifth-generation continuous fiber reinforcement (CFR) print system delivers high print quality in a heated print chamber that enables print speeds that are nearly twice as fast and print sizes that are up to twice as large as previous Markforged industrial series printers, enabling the replacement of metal parts with advanced composites.

 The FX10 prints continuous carbon fiber-reinforced parts for a wide range of factory floor applications — helping manufacturers increase speed to market, slash fabrication and inventory costs, and de-risk line down events.
 The two printhead-mounted optical sensors automatically verify the dimensional accuracy of parts during the print to ensure consistency and reliability, while also assessing machine health and performance